hashicorp/terraform-ls/README.md

 ## Telemetry

-The server may collect data depending on _client-driven_ opt-in or opt-out.
+The server will collect data only if the _client_ requests it during initialization.
+Telemetry is opt-in by default.
 Telemetry is opt-in from server's perspective.

 [Read more about telemetry](./docs/telemetry.md).